 Slow travel is gradually becoming the only way for me to travel.
 To go further, I recommend you read my blog posts on the first weeks of my sabbatical in Japan and my 3-month experience in New Caledonia.

 Freedom is a romantic concept.
 Yet to truly experience it, it comes with responsibilities.
 Hopefully, these responsibilities are absolutely empowering.
 Every day you need to decide for yourself what you will do and how to do it.
 Getting through little challenges like finding an address in a city you don’t know at all, or overcoming language barriers to order your lunch are little wins, which repeated on a daily basis are life-changing.
 The freedom you enjoy during these moments actually builds up your strength and confidence for anything else in your life.

 My first solo backpacking trip to Thailand, 10 years ago, which led me to pass my first scuba diving level, changed my way of handling things in my life forever.
 Once you know you are able to do it, nothing is impossible to you anymore.

-If you want to get inspiration from other seasoned solo travellers, I recommend the following travel blogs:
+If you want to get inspiration from other seasoned solo travellers for scuba diving holidays for singles, I recommend the following travel blogs: